Charlie Brown's All Stars!: Cast

-This is the first Peanuts special to not feature Tracy Stratford as Lucy van Pelt; she was replaced with Sally Dryer, who voiced Violet in the previous special.
-This is also the first special where Karen Mendelson voices Violet.

 Music score

-The music score was performed by the Vince Guaraldi Sextet, featuring Guaraldi on piano, Eugene “Puzzy” Firth on bass, Frank Snow and John Coppola on trumpets, Eddie Duran on guitar, and Lee Charlton on drums.
+The music for Charlie Brown's All Stars! was performed by the Vince Guaraldi Sextet, featuring Guaraldi on piano, Eugene “Puzzy” Firth on bass, Frank Snow and John Coppola on trumpets, Eddie Duran on guitar, and Lee Charlton on drums.
 Recording took place on May 13, 1966 at The Sound Recorders in San Francisco, California.

-This was the only other 1960’s Peanuts special besides A Charlie Brown Christmas to not be orchestrated by John Scott Trotter, who was brought on to assist with future Peanuts specials starting with It's the Great Pumpkin, Charlie Brown.
+This was the only other 1960's Peanuts special besides A Charlie Brown Christmas to not be orchestrated by John Scott Trotter, who was brought on to assist with future Peanuts specials starting with It's the Great Pumpkin, Charlie Brown.
 Guaraldi had previously been in charge of music for A Charlie Brown Christmas, as well as the unaired 1963 documentary A Boy Named Charlie Brown.